SongAndMelody/babamodmanager/README.md

 Abstract, Autumn, Crystal, Default, Factory, garden, High Contrast, Marshmallow, Monochromatic Grey, Monochromatic Red, Mountain, Ocean, Ruins, Space, Swamp, Vibrant and Volcano are all taken directly from Baba is You.

+Haven is Babaisyoo's "Resting Haven" palette.

+Graves, Pollution, Shogun, and Thunders are taken from [D3vland](https://d3vq.itch.io/baba-d3vland) by D3v0553.

 Pico-8 and Win95 are taken from their respective operating systems' palettes.

+Godot is based off of Godot's text editor's colors, collated by Dogeiscut.

 Sheaflet's colors are taken from [Rosy42](https://lospec.com/palette-list/rosy-42) by PineappleOnPizza.

+### Copyright Attribution

+Steam's Logo: © 2025 Valve Corporation.
+All rights reserved.
+Valve, as well as the Steam logo, are trademarks and/or registered trademarks of Valve Corporation.
+[Copyright Notice](https://store.steampowered.com/legal/)